-Flat shading is the simplest shading model which calculates the illumination at a single point for each polygon (or polygon vertices in OpenGL) which means that it the color is the same for all points of each polygon
+Flat shading is the simplest shading model, which calculates the illumination at a single point for each polygon (or polygon vertices in OpenGL).
+This means that the color is the same for all points of each polygon.

 Advantages